rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 This is one way of doing that, but it's generally discouraged since it requires you to expose the internals of your API to the users.
-So instead, a library usually exposes a factory function that'll do the struct initialization while keeping the struct and the fields private.
+So instead, a library usually exposes a factory function that'll do the struct initialization while keeping the struct and fields private.
 For instance:

 ```go
 package src